 Format: 12″ LP, Translucent Purple, Limited to 500

 On the surface, “The Fact Facer” sounds more like a dark take on popular 70’s folk-rock than the obscure 4-track experiments of a loner influenced by LSD and Carl Jung.
-Crooning piano ballads (“All Too Free”) and anthemic guitar solos (“Life Could Be a Dream”) suggest Holy Sons’ Emil Amos may have left his penchant for deep sonic exploration in his basement as he started to move onto more professional recording methods.
+Crooning piano ballads (“All Too Free”) and anthemic guitar solos (“Life Could Be a Dream”) suggest Holy Sons’ Emil Amos may have left his penchant for eclectic sonic exploration in his basement as he started to move towards higher-fidelity recording methods.
 However, further listening reveals that Amos never abandoned the diverse musical palette he’s developed over the years, instead he reprioritized.